alphagov/paas-developer-docs/docs/deploying_services/postgres.md

 Use ``cf env APPNAME`` to see the environment variables.

 You can check for database connection errors by viewing the recent logs with ``cf logs APPNAME --recent``.

+## PostgreSQL service maintenance times

+The PaaS PostgreSQL service is currently provided by Amazon Web Services RDS.
+Each PostgreSQL service you create will have a randomly-assigned weekly 30 minute maintenance window, during which there may be brief downtime.
+(To minimise downtime, select the ``M-HA-dedicated-9.5`` high availability plan).
+Minor version upgrades (for example from 9.4.1 to 9.4.2) will be applied during this window.

+For more details, see the [Amazon RDS Maintenance documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Maintenance.html) [external page].

+If you need to know the time of your maintenance window, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](gov-uk-paas-support@digital.cabinet-office.gov.uk).
+We will add the ability to set the time of the maintenance window in a future version of Government PaaS.